YoussefKhouchaf/YoussefKhouchaf/README.md

 # 🐯 Youssef Khouchaf

-**`Computer science / A passionate engineer in Artificial intelligence and software engineering`**
+**`Computer science / Consulting | passionate in Artificial intelligence and Data science`**

-As part of my master degree, I am currently seeking for an internship for a period between 3 and 6 months which could start between March and May 2023.
-I am interested in the fields of artificial intelligence, software engineering, data, cyber-security.
-I am motivated, determined, and enjoy working in a team environment.
-I am confident that this internship will be a rich and formative experience for me, and I hope to have the opportunity to utilize my skills and passion to benefit your company.
+As a future Centrale Lille graduate, I'm looking for a job starting in October or November 2023.
+My main interests lie in the fields of artificial intelligence, data, cybersecurity, cloud, as well as management and project management.
+I'm highly motivated, determined and enjoy working in a team.
+I look forward to putting my skills and passion to work for your company.

 - 📫 How to reach me **ykhouchaf@gmail.com**